 - These fatty acids aid in the production of hormones and reduce inflammation.

 - Omega-3s have a significant impact on the viability and health of sperm.
-When there are not enough fatty acids present, cholesterol replaces the needed fatty acid in the sperm membrane.
+When there are not enough fatty acids present, cholesterol replaces the needed fatty acids in the sperm membrane.
 This prevents sperm from proper maturation.
 This, in turn, helps create more free radicals, which damage any healthy sperm that may be present.

 - DHA is necessary in high concentrations for proper brain function, including proper development and cognitive function.
 DHA is an important component for a healthy central nervous system.

-- A 2003 study published in Pediatrics showed that mothers who took cod liver oil everyday in pregnancy and 3 months postpartum while breastfeeding, had more intelligent children than mothers who did not.
+- A 2003 study published in Pediatrics showed that mothers who took cod liver oil every day in pregnancy and 3 months postpartum while breastfeeding had more intelligent children than mothers who did not.

-- Supports proper formation of your baby’s nervous system, brain, eyes and heart.
+- Supports proper formation of your baby’s nervous system, brain, eyes, and heart.

 - Having a sufficient level of DHA and EPA in your system is thought to help prevent miscarriage and premature delivery.